AbtahiMajeed/CheckerBoardDenoiser/README.md

-# official implementation of the Contextual Checkerboard Denoiser paper
+# Official implementation of the Contextual Checkerboard Denoiser paper